https://en.sputniknews.africa/20230527/can-africa-and-russia-shape-a-new-global-reality-together-1059517259.html

 Moreover, the Nigerian official believes that if Russia can coordinate with African nations, given its sincere leadership in the field of industrialization, both Russia and Africa will benefit significantly.

 Meanwhile, Prince Ologbese added that he believes Russia and Nigeria can work together to ensure food and energy security in Africa and the world.
-In addition, he noted that mechanized farming is not well developed in Africa, but there's potential to revolutionize the continent's agricultural sector with the help of Russian technology.
+In addition, he noted that mechanized farming is not well developed in Africa, but there's potential to

 The prince pointed out that there is a growing interest in agriculture among Africans because of the potential in the value chain of agriculture.
 He cited the example of Nigeria, where the government banned rice imports and the country was able to feed itself with locally-produced rice.